stock2shop/website/content/help/how-to/managing-variants.md

 When integrating using S2S, ensure that you understand how S2S maps your data, below are points to confirm when managing your variants

 1. S2S Active field - This is the field that S2S will look at to confirm whether a product must sync or be deleted
-2. Grouping/Product Code field - This is the field that you would populate to tell S2S which skus should be grouped as variable products
+2. Grouping/Product Code field - This is the field that you would populate to tell S2S which SKUs should be grouped as variable products
-3. Option/s field/s - These are the fields that tells S2S/website the difference between the skus ie: Size and/or Colour
+3. Option/s field/s - These are the fields that tells S2S/website the difference between the SKUs ie: Size and/or Colour

 Refer to "Client Overview" on your handover doc provided during initial setup (Contact S2S if you don't have one)